 The giant jewel beetle of Leuven

 On a 23-meter high needle adorns a giant jewel beetle, pinned against the clouds in front of the university library of Leuven.
-The beatle is made by Jan Fabre, a world famous Belgian multidisciplinary artist.
+The artwork of the Beatle is made by Jan Fabre, a world-famous Belgian multidisciplinary artist.